xs787xlshi/PCE-Targets-Designer/README.md

-# Programmable Chromosome Engineering (PCE) system: Designing pegRNAs for Various Large-Scale DNA Manipu
+# Programmable Chromosome Engineering (PCE) system: Designing pegRNAs for Various Large-Scale DNA Manipulations
-lations

 Given the complexity of designing pegRNAs for the PCE and RePCE systems, we developed a web-based tool, PCE Targets Designer v1.0 (http://www.engineeringchromosome.net/), to streamline and simplify the design